sonic-net/SONiC/doc/dualtor/active_active_hld.md

 ## 2 Requrement Overview
 ### 2.1 Server Requirements
- Each server will have a Network Interface Card (NIC) connected to 2 x 100Gbps uplinks.
-These uplinks will be connected to 2 different ToRs with Direct Attach Copper (DAC) Cable.
-No Y-cable is needed any more.
-Hence, some complexity is transferred from smart y-cable to server side.
+In our cluster setup, as smart y-cable is replaced, some complexity shall be transferred to server NIC.

-For active-active setup, the requirements for server side are:
+Note that, this complexity can be handled by active-active smart cables, or any other deployments, as long as long it meets the requirements below.

 1. Server NIC is responsible to deliver southbound (tier 0 device to server) traffic from either uplinks to applications running on server host.
    * ToRs are presenting same IP, same MAC to server on both links.
 1. Server NIC is responsible to dispense northbound (server to tier 0) traffic between two active links: at IO stream (5 tuples) level.
 Each stream will be dispatched to one of the 2 uplinks until link state changes.